 Keep in mind that after teeth-whitening procedure, your teeth become vulnerable from stains that can lead to teeth discoloration.
 It is because your teeth pores are still slightly open and at risk.
 Usually it is advice to restrain yourself from consuming food and beverages that can discolor your teeth for about 72 hours after the whitening process.

 The Smile Bar Bangkok TH comes to your aid will provide you with solutions as it will offers teeth whitening products and teeth whitening procedures.
+Thailand is known for its high-quality teeth whitening services using genuine bleaching gels and machines.

 By applying The Nano Seal Total+ after the whitening process you will be able to eat and drink even colored foods and beverages without any risk of discoloration, it will augment protection of the enamel.